mmckenzieORCEN/CLIPCraft/README.md

 CLIPCraft offers 4 functions for users to interact with; <br>
 <br>
-**createImageEmbeddings(input_urls)** This function creates image embeddings from a file containing URLs, where input_urls is a string of a filename or a list of strings of filenames.
+**createImageEmbeddings(input_urls, output_type)** This function creates image embeddings from a file containing URLs, where input_urls is a string of a filename or a list of strings of filenames, and output_type is the type of output desired for the embeddings; "list" or "file".
 It returns a list of tuples, where the 0<sup>th</sup> value is the image URL, and the 1<sup>st</sup> value is the resulting embedding.<br>
 <br>

-**createTextEmbeddings(input_text)** This function creates text embeddings from a user-input string of text or list of strings of text.
+**createTextEmbeddings(input_text, output_type)** This function creates text embeddings from a user-input string of text or list of strings of text. output_type is the type of output desired for the embeddings; "list" or "file".
 It returns a list of tuples, where the 0<sup>th</sup> value is the raw text, and the 1<sup>st</sup> value is the resulting embedding. <br>
 <br>

 **KNNSearchImage(text_embeddings, image_embeddings)** This function will find the nearest 10 similar images from given text embedding(s) list using K-Nearest-Neighbors.
 It is designed for use by providing the list returned from createTextEmbeddings. text_embeddings should be the return value of createTextEmbeddings, while image_embeddings should be the return value for createImageEmbeddings.<br>